scotfree/fuelscape/docs/fellowship_capstone.md

 Only Connect.

+* Talk with Biochar in Latin America Capstone folks!
-* Improve accuracy of models
+* Improve accuracy of logistical and chemistry models
 * Gather funding and support resources for Communities
-* Make easy and fast Web Game version
+* Make easy and fast "Web Game" version to encourage exploration